2014 Pinot Gris

 A nose of pear and melon is followed by a hint of fruity sweetness blending melon and pears with a rapidly developed crispness and a late burst of citrus rinds.
 The finish brings to mind Meyer lemon and shows a light minerality.
-A fine partner with hors d'ouevres and milder cheeses, this wine will compliment seafood, white fish and mild chicken dishes.
+A fine partner with hors d oeuvres and milder cheeses, this wine will compliment seafood, white fish and mild chicken dishes.
 Serve chilled.
-Grapes sourced from Washington state.
-Alcohol: 13.5%. $11.99.
+Grapes sourced from Washington State.
+Alcohol: 13.5%. $9.99.

 2016 Finger Lakes International Wine Competition – Bronze Medal

 This wine begins with the orange blossom and flint on the nose revealing the Viognier.
-The flavor is pineapple with hints of tobacco and a bracing mouthfeel.
+The flavor is pineapple with hints of tobacco and a bracing mouth feel.
 The mixed herbal note and the distinct finish of lime zest gives voice to the Roussanne.
-This Rhone style white wine will complement aromatic cheese and salami, sausage and specialty hams, and will bring a bracing crispness to rich chicken and veal dishes, enrich scallops, cream sauces and pasta with shellfish.
-Grapes sourced from Washington state.
-Alcohol: 13.6%. $14.99.
+This Rhone style white wine will complement aromatic cheese and salami, sausage and specialty hams, and will bring a bracing crispness to rich chicken and veal dishes, and enrich scallops, cream sauces and pasta with shellfish.
+Grapes sourced from Washington State.
+Alcohol: 13.6%. $9.99.

 This year’s wine opens with sweet white blossoms on the nose with a hint of honey.
 The style is off dry with pineapple and apple flavors from the Viognier and mild citrus from the Roussanne.
 A relaxing refreshment by the glass, it would be enhanced by sharp, dry cheeses and cured meats.
 It will pair well with meals of chicken, veal or mild pork featuring creamy sauces and with shellfish especially seared scallops.
-Grapes sourced from Sierra Foothills, California.
-Alcohol: 15%. $14.99.
+Grapes sourced Sierra Foothills, California.
+Alcohol: 15%.
+Residual sugar 1.5%. $9.99.

 Our new Catawba is a tribute to the grape that made Ohio the capital of winemaking in the United States until the Civil War.
 It is made from richly flavored grapes grown in the Grand River Valley appellation on Ohio’s northern coast.
 Aromas of spring flowers and cedar trees.
 Semi-sweet.
-Alcohol: 11.3%. $9.99.
+Grapes sourced from Grand River Valley appellation, Ohio.
+Alcohol: 11.3%.
+Residual sugar 2.6%. $9.99.

 A semi-sweet wine that pays tribute to Ohio’s diverse vineyards, with Traminette from McCafferty Bridge Vineyard on the southern border, and Catawba from Bootleggers Vineyard on the northern coast.
 Flavors of peach and nectarine blend with aromas of strawberry and spice.
 For a special treat, combine with Brie or Camembert.
 Enjoy it chilled on a summer afternoon.
-Alcohol: 12.2%. $10.99.
+Grapes sourced from both Ohio River Valley and Grand River Valley appellations, Ohio.
+Alcohol: 12.2%.
+Residual sugar 2.0%. $9.99.

-This year’s Traminette if off-dry.
+This year’s Traminette is off-dry.
 The spicy flavor with nutmeg and star anise notes, and floral aromas of rose, honeysuckle, and lavender, can stand up to fiery Asian or smoky Southwestern cuisine.
 Or enjoy a chilled glass on the deck on a warm summer evening or in front of the fire with a plate of soft, creamy cheeses and fruit when the frost is in the air.
-Grapes sourced from the Ohio River Valley appellation.
+Grapes sourced from Ohio River Valley appellation.
 Alcohol: 13.8%.
-Residual sugar: 1.6%. $9.99
+Residual sugar 1.6%. $9.99

 2016 Finger Lakes International Wine Competition - Bronze Medal